ENG ME! Peer Mentoring Leaders

 Hours involved in the activity

-One module of a minimum of 12 hours.
 For every 12 hours of active learning you can claim recognition for one skill and one attribute.
 NB: opportunities only exist to develop the skills and attributes specified for this activity in the grey areas of the table below.
+For this activity you can claim a maximum of three learning and development outcomes.

 ENG ME!
 Peer Mentoring Leaders are advancing UC Professional year engineering students with experience and understanding of university life and life in the college of engineering.
 They must have sound interpersonal and time-management skills.
 They must have leadership and organisational skills.
 From 2019 they will be recruited from the previous year’s ENG ME! mentors.